mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-workflow.md

  * [./utils/](https://github.com/mattermost/mattermost-webapp/tree/master/utils) holds all widely-used utilities
  * [./tests/](https://github.com/mattermost/mattermost-webapp/tree/master/tests) holds all the client unit tests
 2. On your fork, create a branch `MM-####` where #### is the ticket number if it is a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it is a GitHub Issue without a Jira ticket.
 3. Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.
+Use `make test` to run the unit tests.
 4. To test your changes, run `make run` from the root directory of the server respository.
 This will start up the server and a watcher process that will build any changes to the client as you make them.
 To get changes to the server it must be restarted with `make restart-server`.
 Your server will be running at `http://localhost:8065`.
 5. Once everything works to meet the ticket requirements, stop Mattermost by running `make stop` in the server repository, then run `make check-style` to check your syntax and `make test` to run the tests.
 6. Commit your changes, push your branch and [create a pull request](https://docs.mattermost.com/developer/contribution-guide.html#preparing-a-pull-request).